Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 Can I migrate pedigrees from Phenotips?

 Yes, via shared formats.
-Evagene imports GEDCOM 5.5.1, JSON, 23andMe, XEG, and pedigree images via OCR.
-HPO-first annotation will need restructuring for destinations that use ICD-10/OMIM.
+Evagene imports GEDCOM 5.5.1, JSON, 23andMe, XEG, GA4GH Phenopackets v2, and pedigree images via OCR, and exports GEDCOM, CanRisk/BOADICEA, and Phenopackets v2.

-Evagene does, via bring-your-own-key Anthropic Claude and OpenAI GPT and an MCP server exposing 11 tools to Claude Desktop and Claude Code.
+Evagene does, via bring-your-own-key Anthropic Claude and OpenAI GPT and an MCP server exposing 27 tools to AI agents such as Claude Desktop and Claude Code.
+These are AI-assisted draft summaries for educational / research review, not clinical interpretation.

 What should a rare disease clinic choose?